r5py/r5py/docs/user-guide/user-manual/data-requirements.md

     built, set to replace Transitfeeds (see below)
-  - [Transitfeeds](https://transitfeeds.com/) is an easy to navigate website that hosts up-to-date and historical GTFS data for many countries and cities. *Deprecated: will be replaced by* Mobility Database.
+  - [Transitfeeds](https://transitfeeds.com/) is an easy to navigate website that hosts up-to-date and historical GTFS data for many countries and cities. *Deprecated: will be replaced by Mobility Database*.

 (check-gtfs-files)=